snwh/moka-icon-theme/README.md

 Running as root will copy the icon set to  /usr/share/icons to be available system-wide.

     sudo ./INSTALL

+For Ubuntu and its derivatives, Moka is available in a PPA, which can be added using:

+    sudo add-apt-repository ppa:snwh/moka-icon-theme-daily

+    sudo apt-get update && sudo apt-get install moka-icon-theme

+###Uninstall

+To uninstall, run the uninstall script to remove the locally installed icons.

+    ./INSTALL

+Running as root will remove the icon set, if installed, from /usr/share/icons.

+    sudo ./UNINSTALL

 ###Making icons with the provided template & scripts